the-ahuja-lab/evolf-pipeline/README.md

   * **Location:** These are stored in `~/.evolf_cache` in your home directory.
   * **Benefit:** They are downloaded **only once**.
 All subsequent runs (even in different project folders) will use this centralized cache.

+### Resource Management

+The nextflow pipeline is limited to utilising 4 CPU cores and 16GB RAM by default.
+You can change these defaults by providing the following parameters along with input:
+- `--maxCPUs` to set the maximum number of CPU cores nextflow can utilise to run EvOlf.
+- `--maxMemory` to set the maximum amount of RAM EvOlf pipeline can use.

 -----